Our Team

 Keely delved into the medium of glass as a response to personal grief, finding in glass an endless vessel for emotion.
 What draws her to glass is its incredible versatility—the way it shifts from molten liquid to solid, reflecting vulnerability and strength.
 It is a medium that both shapes and is shaped by its interactions, leaving and receiving imprints with each touch.

-Holding a Bachelor of Fine Arts (Honours) from the Victorian College of the Arts, Keely has exhibited her sculptural installations at various esteemed galleries including West Space, Daine Singer, and the Fiona and Sidney Myer Gallery.
-Her solo show, The Nameless Waters, was featured at Library at the Dock in 2023.
-Keely's performance art also resonates deeply, with recent works shown at Project8 Gallery and Station Gallery.
+Holding a Bachelor of Fine Arts (Honours) from the Victorian College of the Arts, Keely has exhibited her work in various esteemed galleries, such as Useful Objects, West Space and Craft Victoria.
+In addition to her visual arts practice, she has contributed to a range of performance projects in collaboration with other artists, presenting work at Station Gallery and Project8 Gallery.
 Her work is permanently displayed at the Wilin Centre, University of Melbourne, thanks to the Fan the Flames Scholarship she received in 2022.